MSE News

 The fare cap is only currently applicable in England.

-We asked the devolved governments - Northern Ireland, Scotland, and Wales - if they were planning a similar scheme.
+We asked the devolved governments in Northern Ireland, Scotland, and Wales if they are planning a similar scheme.
 Here's what they told us:

-- The Scottish Government said fares in many parts of the country are already below £2 but that it would consider how a cap could potentially work in future.
-It also provides free bus travel to all children and young people under 22.
+The Scottish Government said fares in many parts of the country are already below £2 but that it would consider how a cap could potentially work in future.
+It also provides free bus travel to Scottish residents who are over 60, disabled or under 22.